Anirudh-1027/Brand-logo-detection/README.md

 # Brand-logo-detection

 Machine learning based model which helps to detect sports brands in images.
-YOLOv5 is used in this project and its weights are trained using a custom dataset.
-5 brand logos can be detected <br/>
+YOLOv5 is used in this project and it's weights are trained using a custom dataset.
+5 brand logos can be detected:- <br/>
 * Adidas <br/>
 * Nike <br/>
 * UnderArmour <br/>